MattisLind/M847-extended-version-V1.1/PDP8Remote/README.md

 The communication takes place using a simple protocol with checksum checking and resending in case of checksum errors or not acknowledging receipt of a packet within time.

+Below is a video showing PDP8Remote in operation.
+Klick on the picture to start playback of the video!

 [![PDP8Remote in operation](http://img.youtube.com/vi/JFOzHFRHOXM/0.jpg)](http://www.youtube.com/watch?v=JFOzHFRHOXM)